Nbutter/artist/README.md

 This app allows an admin to publish a website for an artist.

 The server is built in Rails 4, using a Postgres database.
 Admin interface is provided via Rails templated pages.
-Images are uploaded with Paperclip and stored on S3.
 The server delivers all end-user-facing data via a RESTful JSON API.

 The frontend is built with Backbone.js, using typical Backbone conventions for models, collections and views.
 A Backbone router uses Pushstate to generate browser history.
+Images are stored externally and accessed directly by the front-end.

 ##Demo

 Demo using the artist Ruth Root's work: http://ruthroot.herokuapp.com

-##Deployment
+##Configuration & Deployment

+The artist's name is stored in an "artist.yml" file which is loaded by the "artist_info.rb" initializer.
+Image repository access is managed directly in Backbone.
+All other data is handled through normal ActiveRecord models.

 The following steps have been tested:

-1. Set up S3 bucket
+1. Set up Cloudinary account
 2. Deploy to Heroku
 3. Attach Postgresql db to Heroku instance
 4. Add S3 credentials & Postgresql 'color' to Heroku config